Kauffman states and Heegaard diagrams for tangles: Introduction

 Thus, studying the basic properties of $\nabla_T^s$ will be the first objective of this paper.
-We show that the invariants $\nabla_T^s$ satisfy a glueing formula (proposition~\ref{prop:glueing}) which generalises the connected sum formula for knots and links.
+We show that the invariants $\nabla_T^s$ satisfy glueing formulas (propositions~\ref{prop:annularglueing} and~\ref{prop:glueing}) which generalise the connected sum formula for knots and links.
 In section~\ref{sec:basicpropertiesofnabla}, we show that our tangle invariants also enjoy some other basic properties, similar to those of the Conway potential function.
 In particular, the invariants $\nabla_T^s$ are well-behaved under orientation reversal of the tangle strands and taking mirror images.
 In section \ref{sec:4endedandmutation}, we study $\nabla_T^s$ for 4-ended tangles and prove the following symmetry relations between different sites.